Glucose-6-phosphate isomerase: Mechanism

 The mechanism that GPI uses to interconvert glucose 6-phosphate and fructose 6-phosphate (aldose to ketose) consists of three major steps: opening the glucose ring, isomerizing glucose into fructose through an enediol intermediate, and closing the fructose ring.

 Isomerization of glucose

 Glucose 6-phosphate binds to GPI in its pyranose form.
 The ring is opened in a "push-pull" mechanism by His388, which protonates the C5 oxygen, and Lys518, which deprotonates the C1 hydroxyl group.
 This creates an open chain aldose.
 Then, the substrate is rotated about the C3-C4 bond to position it for isomerization.
 At this point, Glu357 deprotonates C2 to create a cis-enediolate intermediate stabilized by Arg272.
 To complete the isomerization, Glu357 donates its proton to C1, the C2 hydroxyl group loses its proton and the open-chain ketose fructose 6-phosphate is formed.
 Finally, the ring is closed by rotating the substrate about the C3-C4 bond again and deprotonating the C5 hydroxyl with Lys518.

+When going from fructose-6-phosphate toward glucose-6-phosphate, the result could be mannose-6-phosphate if carbon C2 is given the wrong chirality, but the enzyme does not permit that result except at a very low, non-physiological, rate.